russhwolf/multiplatform-hello/README.md

 - The IDE doesn't recognize that `:shared` is on the `:server` classpath.
 See https://youtrack.jetbrains.com/issue/KT-29082.
 - The browser client seems to have trouble in Firefox due to CORS issues, but has been verified to work in Chrome.
+- The gradle `build` task fails on the JS side.
+See https://github.com/ktorio/ktor/issues/1724.